randy3k/cliff/README.md

 Execute command line programs and format results for interactive use.
-It is based on the package ‘processx’ so it does not use shell to start up the process like ‘system()’ and ‘system2()’.
-It also provides a simpler and cleaner interface than ‘processx::run()’.
+It is based on the package ‘processx’ so it does not use shell to start up the process like system() and system2().
+It also provides a simpler and cleaner interface than processx::run().

 ## Installation